 God’s kingdom does not operate like any earthly kingdom.
 It doesn’t play by the rules of the world.
-We see that in the 2 Corinthians 12:9 meaning that tells us that Jesus’ power is perfected in our weakness.
+We see that clearly in this passage.
+The 2 Corinthians 12:9 meaning points out that Jesus’ power is perfected in our weakness.
+Which is not how our world operates.

-We like to downplay our weakness and focus on our strengths.
+In our culture, we downplay our weaknesses and focus on our strengths.
 We place the pressure on our own strength to get by.
-But God claims “my grace is sufficient for you” and “my strength is made perfect in weakness.”
+When God says “My grace is sufficient for you” and “My strength is made perfect in weakness” we tend to struggle to apply it to our lives.

 This is a powerful verse that flies in the face of what our culture teaches us.
-And I think there’s some powerful lessons in the 2 Corinthians 12:9 that we need to hear today.
-I believe if you take a few minutes to look at this verse your life and your faith will be challenged and encouraged.
+And I think there are some powerful lessons in the meaning of 2 Corinthians 12:9 that we need to hear today.
+It might be tough to hear, but it’s needed.

 The Context Of 2 Corinthians 12:9

 2 Corinthians is a letter that was written by the Apostle Paul to the church in Corinth.
 This church had some problems.
-Really, not too different than the western church.
-One of the issues was their reliance and longing for earthly things.
-They boasted in what they had.
+Really, not too different than the Western church.
+One of the issues was their reliance on and longing for earthly things.
+They even boasted about what they had.

 Paul famously says in 2 Corinthians 12:7 that he has a “thorn in his flesh.”
 He’s pointing to his weakness to prove his point.
 God’s grace is sufficient, his power is enough.
 God can, and will, overcome our weaknesses.